Jathusan08/Ecommerce/README.md

 Project Requirements

--	Show a list of products
+-Show a list of products
+-Search a productView products by a category
--	Add products to shopping card (CRUD)
--	Shopping cart check out
+-Add products to shopping cart Shopping cart check out -User login/logout
--	Add user login/logout security
--	Track the previous orders for logged in users
+- Order History

 Home Page: